Understanding What Cloudy Water From Faucet Really Means

 The Science Behind Cloudy Water From Faucet

 The most common reason for cloudy water from faucet appearances is trapped air and dissolved air in your water supply.
-When water containing tiny air bubbles travels through your water pipe and faucet, it creates bubbles and that characteristic cloudy appearance many homeowners experience.
-Changes in water pressure can affect how these air bubbles appear in your drinking water.
+When water containing tiny air bubbles travels through your water pipe and faucet, it creates bubbles in tap water and that characteristic cloudy appearance many homeowners experience.
+Changes in water pressure can affect how these bubbles in tap water appear in your drinking water, often taking just minutes to settle.

 Understanding Mineral Content